 Let’s say that, on a connecting itinerary, your first flight is delayed so much that you miss your connection.
 On a through ticket, you’d have no problem—your connecting airline would put you on the next available flight without added charge.
 And, depending on the circumstances, one of the airlines might even pick up the tab for meals or an overnight accommodation.

-But if you have two separate tickets on two different airlines, you could be in a real jam.
-Over the years I’ve heard from quite a few readers who faced such a problem.
-And as the airline system continues to fragment, you’re more likely than ever to find that your best airfare deal is to buy two separate tickets.
+But if you have two separate tickets on two different airlines, neither airlines is responsible for the other’s delay, and therefore not responsible for rebooking you.
+Over the years, I’ve heard from quite a few readers who faced such a problem.
+Yet as the airline system continues to fragment, it’s more likely than ever to find that the lowest airfare is two separate tickets.

-Unfortunately, for various reasons, several important airlines do not interline and write through tickets with any others.
-That includes airlines carrying significant numbers of travelers both in the U.S. (Southwest) and Europe (Ryanair), along with Allegiant, Spirit, EasyJet, and a bunch of others.
-If you want to connect to or from these lines, you have to buy two tickets.
+Unfortunately, for various reasons, several important airlines do not interline and write through tickets with any others, or they may interline with only one or two other lines.
+That includes airlines carrying significant numbers of travelers both in the U.S. (Southwest) and Europe (Ryanair and EasyJet), along with such smaller lines as Allegiant, Frontier, Spirit, and many, smaller European and Asian lines.
+If you want to connect to or from these lines, you’ll have to buy two tickets.

 Nor can you count on the airline that caused the delay to help you, either.
 Contracts specifically say that an airline isn’t responsible for scheduled arrival or bears no financial liability for any loss you suffer because of a late arrival.